 EXCEPTION

 There is an exception to this rule.
-In case of One Person Company, small company and private company (example start-ups), where there is no Company Secretary, the Annual Return shall be signed by the Director of the company.
+In the case of a One-Person Company, a small company, or a private company (for example, start-ups) where there is no Company Secretary, the Annual Return shall be signed by the Company’s director.

 Fee for Filing the Annual Return

 Companies are required to pay prescribed fees to the Registrar of Companies (ROC) when filing their Annual Returns.
-The structure fee schedule is defined by the Ministry of Corporate Affairs on its website.
-Though the basic filing fee varies based on the paid up share capital of the Company.
-For companies with a higher paid-up capital, the fees increase accordingly.
-If the Annual Return is filed after the deadline, additional fees are charged on a daily basis that starts from ₹5,000 for the first month and increasing thereafter.
+The Ministry of Corporate Affairs defines the structure fee schedule on its website.
+The basic filing fee varies based on the Company’s share capital.
+For companies with a higher paid-up capital, the costs increase accordingly.
+If the Ann The Return is filed after the deadline, additional fees are charged on a daily basis, starting from ₹5,000 for the first month and increasing thereafter.

 Exemptions and Relaxations for Small Companies:

-Small companies are not mandated to provide exhaustive disclosures on certain financial information that in normal course of business is mandated for larger companies.
-Small Companies are exempted from giving exhaustive detail/report on the shareholding pattern, salaries and remuneration of the directors, and detailed financial transactions of the Company throughout the year.
+Small companies are not mandated to provide exhaustive disclosures on specific financial information that larger companies are mandated to provide in the normal course of business.
+They are also exempt from giving exhaustive details/reports on the shareholding pattern, salaries, and remuneration of the directors, as well as detailed financial transactions of the Company throughout the year.

 Conclusion

 To sum up, filing an Annual Return is essential for all companies in India, whether public or private.
-Annual Return is not just a yearly statement but serves as a tool to maintain transparency between the management of the Company and its stakeholders.
-The Annual Return encloses the detailed working and financial statements of the Company that give a clear view of operations and status of the Company.
-While the accurate filing of the Annual Return of the Company is essential, keeping an eye on the deadlines is equally important.
-Missing any of the requirements mentioned in the statute can lead to hefty penalties ranging from fine to imprisonment.
-Companies can treat filing annual returns as an opportunity to focus on growth and innovation while complying with the regulations.
+Annual Return is not just a yearly statement but also serves as a tool to maintain transparency between the management of the Company and its stakeholders.
+The Annual Return encloses the Company’s detailed working and financial statements. t gives a clear view of operations and the status of the CCompanyyThehe accurate filing of the Annual Return of the Company is essenti;l, keeping an eye on the deadlines is equally importantMissingng any of the requirements mentioned in the statute can lead to hefty penalties ranging from a fine to imprisonmentCompanieses can treat filing annual returns as an opportunity to focus on growth and innovation while complying with the regulations.
 As we know, the Company Secretary is responsible for filing the Annual Return; having a smart, knowledgeable, and expert Company Secretary can make this process smoother.

 Related Services